About Joann Frechette

 As a photographer I have always been drawn to Henri Cartier-Bresson’s use of space in his images, Helen Levitt’s and George Tice’s unique visions of city life, and, more recently, to Christopher Beane’s exploration of the structure of flowers.
 When photographing the architecture of New York City, the farms and landscape of Martha’s Vineyard, I seek the essential structure and underlying patterns in my subjects through the exploration of shape, form, and light.
 I am always looking for the hidden surprise, that which is not readily apparent.

 In addition to photographing in my hometown of New York City, I love capturing the world through my camera during my travels.
 Some of my images from the Galapagos, Prague, and Italy are in my Travel gallery.
-For the past several years I have been a summer resident of Martha’s Vineyard.
+For almost 20 years I have been a summer resident of Martha’s Vineyard.
 I find the Vineyard to be an inspirational setting, a place where I can continue to realize my passion for photography.